top of page

 If you don’t believe me, read this article from NPR.

-It amazes me how so many people who claim to want to help the world seem to be unable to explain their positions in a thoughtful and reasonable manner without casting blame and becoming emotionally charged.
+It amazes me how so many people who claim to want to help the world seem unable to explain their positions thoughtfully and reasonably without casting blame and becoming emotionally charged.

 Therefore, I’ll show them how it's done.